kyma-project/busola/docs/extensibility/resources.md

 Whenever an entry has both **source** and **children** properties, the **children** elements are provided with extra variables.

-In case of objects, a `$parent` variable will contain the data of the parent element.
+In the case of objects, a `$parent` variable contains the data of the parent element.

 For example: